We provide home care in Rockville, Maryland, and other areas including Fairfax, Virginia.

 8. Consistently forgetting to take medication may be a sign of short-term memory loss or depression.
 Non-compliance with a medication regimen can have adverse effects on health.

 9. They show signs of inappropriate behavior, clothing or speech.
 This may be a sign that he or she might be confused and may need increased supervision for safety.

 10. Symptoms of depression are a frequent problem for many older people who feel isolated & alone.
 This may include but is not limited to: isolation, loss of appetite, loss of interest in activities once found pleasurable, sleep disturbances, anxiety, abdominal distress, pain, and more.

 Home Care can be categorized into two types:

-1. Medical Care: Care that is administered by licensed medical professionals, such as nurses and therapists.
+1. Medical Care (Home Health Care): Care that is administered by licensed medical professionals, such as nurses and therapists.
 Also known as skilled care, protocols are set, designed and implemented by licensed medical professionals to meet individual needs of a particular condition and/or patient.
 Tasks may include feeding tube access; wound care, trach suctioning and intravenous therapies.